Praveena4326/job-tracker-fullstack/README.md

 ## What I Learned
 - Designing REST APIs with validation and error handling
-- Managing frontend state and filtering logic
+- Managing frontend state and implementing efficient filtering logic
 - Deploying and debugging full-stack applications
 - Measuring and validating real-world performance